The Micklin Law Group is Pleased to Announce E-Divorce

 - Clients who understand the value of an experienced family law attorney’s guidance and who want to avoid the pitfalls of a “DIY divorce”

 An E-Divorce will be less complicated than a traditional divorce and pricing will be dependent on the value and complexity of your assets, whether you have children, how many retirement accounts must be divided, and more.
-If you’re not sure whether you’d be a good candidate for an E-Divorce, read on.
+If you’re not sure whether you’d be a good candidate for an E-Divorce, read on or contact our team.

 How Does An E-Divorce Work?